alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --i-data path/to/where/qiime2/artifact/was/saved/file-name.qza \
   --o-visualization path/to/where/qiime2/visual/file/will/be/saved/file-name.qzv
 ```
-Go to Qiime2 Viewer on browser and upload the .qzv file.
+Go to Qiime2 Viewer on browser and upload the .qzv file and check to see if Forward and Reverse read counts are the same!
+[Here](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) is a forum with more information on this.

-<br>If you want to record or observe reads per sample, scroll to the very bottom of the "Overview" page and click "Download as TSV" to download per-sample-fastq-counts.tsv
+If you want to record or observe reads per sample, scroll to the very bottom of the "Overview" page and click "Download as TSV" to download per-sample-fastq-counts.tsv
-<br>Forward and Reverse read counts should be the same!
-[Here](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) is a forum with more information on this

-<br><br>If total read counts are different for forward and reverse sequences, check the following:
+<ins>If total read counts are different for Forward and Reverse sequences, check the following:</ins>

-<br>1.
-All files were uploaded correctly (should not be 0 bytes).
+1. All files were uploaded correctly (should not be 0 bytes).
 <br>Go to directory where sequencing files are kept
 ```
 cd path/to/sequencing/files.fastq.gz